bloominstituteoftechnology/Sprint-Challenge--Testing/README.md

 * Just like in class, send up the information you want changed on the server via the `req.body`.
 * You can send up the Id and the Server will be using that to

+## Stretch Problem

 ### Write a test for the "DELETE" method

-* Be sure to
+* DELETE can take an ID off of the route parameter, or off of the req.body.
+It's your choice.

 ### Remember you can use any resources you want to solve these problems, but avoid copying/pasting solutions you've previously written.
 Also if you don't finish all of the challenges, that's fine!
 Just do what you can and submit your challenges in the end!
 HAVE FUN!